PradipSD/Responsive-WebNavigation-menu/README.md

 # Responsive-WebNavigation-menu
-I created a responsive website navigation menu using html css and jquery (javascript framework) in Jquery i use toggleClass for toggle the bars and use css to animate
+I created a responsive website navigation menu using html css and jquery (javascript framework) in Jquery i use toggleClass for toggle the bars and use css to animation